emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 # Scripts for Feature Extraction
 This directory contains scripts designed for automating feature extraction from network traffic data.
-The scripts support processing of PCAP files, extracting flow-level statistics using YAF, Super Mediator, and `tshark`, and converting the results into structured formats for analysis.
+The scripts support processing of `PCAP` files, extracting flow-level statistics using `YAF`, `Super Mediator`, and `tshark`, and converting the results into structured formats for analysis.

 ## Features
-- **PCAP to YAF Conversion**: Extracts flow-level statistics from PCAP files using YAF.
+- **PCAP to YAF Conversion**: Extracts flow-level statistics from `PCAP` files using YAF.
-- **YAF to JSON Conversion**: Converts YAF output to JSON format using Super Mediator.
+- **YAF to JSON Conversion**: Converts YAF output to `JSON` format using Super Mediator.
 - **PCAP Field Extraction with `tshark`**: Extracts detailed packet-level fields such as IP and TCP/UDP headers.